javahippie/javahippie.net/_posts/2021-10-19-finding-my-inner-wes-anderson.md

 That's all about SQL, that's the whole code.
 No other setup needed.
 If executed in a script from the command line (`bb ./my-file.clj`), this returns almost immediately.
 No JVM startup, no Clojure init time.

 ### AppleScript
 Of course, I could simply use Selmer (which is supported by babashka) as a templating engine, store the AppleScript code as a String and replace the UUID I want.
 But where is the fun in that?
-I wondered, if I could write some kind of primitive DDL for that, so I did not need another dependency.
+I wondered, if I could write some kind of primitive DSL for that, so I did not need another dependency.
 And I could – in a way:

 ```clojure
 (def applescript '[tell application :photos \newline